SeamlessDistribution/SeamlessDistribution.github.io/merchant/payment/index.md

 </script>

-## Get terminal context

-Refer to <a href="/merchant/reference/signup.html">Get login credentials</a> for example terminal ID and password to use during the payment requests.

 ## Create a bill and publish it to the app

 You will need PIL and qrpython library (pip install qrcode PIL suds)